eagroom/IntroToRPresentation/index.md

 * R is an <b>interactive</b> system for statistical computation and graphics.
 It consists of a language `plus a run-time environment with graphics`, a debugger, and the ability to run programs stored in script files.
 It is open source.

+* Runs on almost any standard computing platform/OS (even on the PlayStation 3)

+* Frequent releases (annual + bugfix releases); active development.

+---

+## A little history

+* In 1991 Ross Ihaka and Robert Gentleman created R

 > * R is a dialect of the S language.

 > * S is a language that was developed by John Chambers and others at Bell Labs.
 It was initiated in 1976 as an internal statistical analysis environment-originally implemented as Fortran libraries.
 (In 1988 the system was rewritten in C)

 > * "[W]e wanted users to be able to begin in an <b>interactive</b> environment, where they did not consciously think of themselves as programming.
 Then as their needs became clearer and their sophistication increased, they should be able to <b>slide gradually into programming</b>, when the language and system aspects would become more important."
 John Chambers

----

-## What is R Cont.

-* In 1991 Ross Ihaka and Robert Gentleman created R

-* Runs on almost any standard computing platform/OS (even on the PlayStation 3)

-* Frequent releases (annual + bugfix releases); active development.

 ---